LeeYuan19/app-dev/README.md

 ### 2. *Lee Su-ho* – portrayed by Cha Eun-woo
 ![image alt](https://github.com/LeeYuan19/app-dev/blob/8d5b16f3376a047ccfa7d9fd42f763bc9ad77205/Lee.jpg)

-A handsome top student with a cold exterior and a warm heart.
+A top student with a cold demeanor but a warm heart.
+He has a painful past and finds solace in Ju-kyung's sincerity.

 ---